Leadership

 By 2025, aim to support a suite of projects in collaboration with the City of New Haven and local area groups that enhance equity, the economy, and the environment.

-The University continues to collaborate with the City of New Haven and community groups by convening conversations around transportation, resilience, and the connection between nature and health.
-In 2023, Yale placed five student fellows at local organizations carrying out impactful environmental work, including the City of New Haven’s Office of Climate and Sustainability.
+The university continues to collaborate with New Haven and community groups by convening conversations around transportation, resilience, and the connection between nature and health.
+In 2024, Yale placed nine student fellows at local organizations, including New Haven’s Office of Climate and Sustainability, to carry out impactful environmental work.

 External Collaboration